-According to California Assembly Bill AB2190, acute care inpatient hospitals must demolish, replace, or retrofit hospital buildings that do not meet current seismic safety regulations and standards.
-The District has received an extension of this law until 2025.
-Because some of the District's buildings date back to the 1960s, 1970s, and 1980s, the cost to retrofit those buildings along with the other bed towers would be excessive and not cost-effective.
+According to California Assembly Bill AB2190, acute care inpatient hospitals must demolish, replace or retrofit hospital buildings that do not meet current seismic safety regulations and standards.
+The District had received an official extension of this law until 2025.
+During the COVID-19 pandemic, the California legislature extended the seismic rules until 2030.
+Because some of the District's buildings date back to the 1960s, 1970s and 1980s, the cost to retrofit those buildings along with the newer bed towers would be excessive and not cost-effective.
 In addition, the Antelope Valley Hospital would lose bed capacity during the retrofit process.
-As a result, the District's current plan is to build a complete 320-bed replacement facility on vacant property owned by the District that is adjacent to the current hospital.
-The time table includes the completion of architectural plans by July 2020, and construction would begin by January 2022 with the project's projected completion date in 2025.
+As a result, the District plans to build a complete replacement facility on vacant property adjacent to the current hospital.